This 90 second bread is keto, low carb and gluten free. It has a lovely spongy texture that readily soaks up butter, honey or jam.

 - 1/4 teaspoon baking powder (gluten free if needed)

 - In a small microwave safe bowl (mine measures 3 inches on the bottom and 3.5 inches at the top), melt the butter in the microwave.

 - Allow the melted butter to slightly cool, then mix in the remaining ingredients until smooth.

-- Gently, with a paring knife, loosen the bread edges and remove from the bowl onto a plate.
+- Let the bread slightly cool, a minute or so.
+Then gently, with a paring knife, loosen the bread edges and remove from the bowl onto a plate.

 - Slice the 90 second bread crosswise into two slices and top with your favorite toppings.